nemathahmed/answer_deduction/index.md

 <p float="left" align="middle">
  <img src="assets/Albert scores.jpeg" width="700"/>
 </p>

+As we can see from the above scores' graph, the F1 and EM scores obtained using BERT fine-tuning were far better than this BiDAF model.

 ### ALBERT:
 A Lite BERT (ALBERT) for self - supervised learning of language representations is an extension of the BERT model with modifications to make it a lighter model.
 It employs two parameter reduction techniques which help lower the memory consumption as well as decrease the training time required.
 It uses a transformer encoder with GELU nonlinearities like BERT.
 Three significant design choices that are used in ALBERT are Factorized embedding parameterization, Cross-layer parameter sharing and Inter-sentence coherence loss.